telerik/ajax-docs/api/server/Telerik.Web.UI/YearViewSettings.md

 Gets or sets the resource grouping direction.

-###  ShowResourceHeaders `Boolean`
+###  HeaderDateFormat `String`

-Gets or sets a value indicating whether to render resource headers for the current view.
+Gets or sets the Year view header date format string.

+#### Remarks
+For additional information, please read this
+            MSDN article.

+###  MonthHeaderDateFormat `String`

+Gets or sets the month header date format string in Year View.

+#### Remarks
+For additional information, please read this
+            MSDN article.

 ###  ReadOnly `Boolean`